SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 The second version is based on .NET Core which has a very similar usage:
 ```
-dotnet <path to SonarScanner.MSBuild.dll> begin /k:"project-key"
+dotnet <path to SonarScanner.MSBuild.dll> begin /k:"project-key" <!-- sonarcloud -->/o:"<organization>" /d:sonar.login="<token>" <!-- /sonarcloud -->
 dotnet build <path to solution.sln>
-dotnet <path to SonarScanner.MSBuild.dll> end
+dotnet <path to SonarScanner.MSBuild.dll> end <!-- sonarcloud -->/d:sonar.login="<token>" <!-- /sonarcloud -->
 ```
 The .NET Core version can also be used as a .NET Core Global Tool.
 After installing the Scanner as a global tool as described above it can be invoked as follows:
 ```
 dotnet tool install --global dotnet-sonarscanner
-dotnet sonarscanner begin /k:"project-key"
+dotnet sonarscanner begin /k:"project-key" <!-- sonarcloud -->/o:"<organization>" /d:sonar.login="<token>" <!-- /sonarcloud -->
 dotnet build <path to solution.sln>
-dotnet sonarscanner end
+dotnet sonarscanner end <!-- sonarcloud -->/d:sonar.login="<token>" <!-- /sonarcloud -->
 ```

-Same as above, if you are targetting a SonarCloud project, will have to add both the organization and a login for authentication.
+Same as above, if you are targeting a SonarCloud project, you will have to add both the organization and a login for authentication.

 Notes: